 The gaming market is now considered an important pillar of the Indian economy.
 The young but rapidly growing sector has the potential to create thousands, if not millions, of jobs across the country.

 A significant number of start-up gaming companies are expected to firm up their hiring plans to support growth over the next couple of years.
+To know about more Minecraft server Host

 The Role of Mobile Technology